 Pre WWII Plymouth

-The following links list all those premises in Plymouth, Devonport and Stonehouse fully-licensed to sell beer, wines and spirits; those licensed to sell beer and wine only; and those licensed to sell beer only, in 1939.
+The following links list all those premises in the Three Towns of Plymouth, Devonport and Stonehouse fully-licensed to sell beer, wines and spirits; those licensed to sell beer and wine only; and those licensed to sell beer only, in 1939.
 Where the information states "Blitzed 1941", assume it was damaged between 1939 and 1945.
 Please also note that a number of pubs that were damaged during WWII were demolished and then rebuilt completely, the first of which was the Ford Hotel on 12 August 1954.

 We have attempted to show who we believe owned the pubs in 1939, which were mainly breweries at that time.
 The outcome indicates major happenings at that pub, including WWII damage, demolition and conversion to other use, with year dates where possible.
 The Status column provides a link to the pub today with its' correct address.